TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-16-Analysing-mWGS-data.markdown

 Most common approaches for quantifying bacteria with mWGS data involve mapping reads to databases of reference genes or genomes.
-Relative abundance of a single taxon can then be compared across samples by i) counting the number of reads mapped to its reference sequence within each sample and ii) [normalizing][chan-normalization] counts to account for differences in sequencing effort (i.e. total number of reads generated) for each sample.
-Similarly, relative abundance of two different taxa can be compared within a sample by i) counting the number of reads mapped to each reference sequence and ii) normalizing to account for differences in reference sequence length.
+Relative abundance of a single taxon can then be compared across samples by<br>
+	 i) counting the number of reads mapped to its reference sequence within each sample, and<br>
+	 ii) [normalizing][chan-normalization] counts to account for differences in sequencing effort (i.e. total number of reads generated) for each sample.<br>
+ Similarly, relative abundance of two different taxa can be compared within a sample by
+  i) counting the number of reads mapped to each reference sequence, and<br>
+  ii) normalizing to account for differences in reference sequence length.<br>
 Typically data normalization is carried out to enable comparison of taxon abundance between and within samples.
-The result is that read counts are reported as fragments reads per kilo-base, per million reads, or RPKM.
+The result is that read counts are reported as fragments reads per kilobase, per million reads, or RPKM.

 <br>